ftg-iran/ddpabp-persian/10- Dealing with Legacy Code/README.md

 often more secure to move your confidential data outside your public web root.
 This way, a web crawler will not be able to accidentally stumble into your source code directory.

-As you will read in `Chapter 13`, Production-Ready, the location of the source code can be found by examining your web server's configuration file.
+As you will read in `Chapter 13`, _Production-Ready_, the location of the source code can be found by examining your web server's configuration file.
 Here, you will find either the `DJANGO_SETTINGS_MODULE` environment variable being set to the module's path, or it will pass on the request to a WSGI server that will be configured to point to